Free Fall of a Quantum Many-Body System: Free fall of a quantum particle

-According to this result, we see that the variance of the momentum remains equal to its initial value at $t=0$ while Eq. (\ref{variancep_result2}) shows that the evolution of the variance of $\hat{p}$ for a falling wavepacket is exactly the same as the one of a free expanding wavepacket.
-As evident from Eq. (\ref{variancex_result}), also the variance of the position of the falling wavepacket behaves as in the free expanding (\textit{i.e.} no gravity) case.
+According to (\ref{variancep_result1}), the variance of the momentum remains equal to its initial value at $t=0$, while Eq.~(\ref{variancep_result2}) shows that the evolution of the variance of $\hat{p}$ for a falling wavepacket is exactly the same as that of a freely expanding wavepacket.